martenframework/marten/docs/docs/prologue.md

 ## Browsing the documentation

-The Marten documentation contains multiple pages and references that don't necessarilly serve the same purpose.
-In order to help you browse this documentation, here is an overview of the different sorts of contents you might encounter:
+The Marten documentation contains multiple pages and references that don't necessarily serve the same purpose.
+To help you browse this documentation, here is an overview of the different sorts of content you might encounter:

 * **Topic-specific guides** discuss the key concepts of the framework.
-They provide explanations and useful information around things like [models](./models-and-databases), [handlers](./handlers-and-http), and [templates](./templates)
+They provide explanations and useful information about things like [models](./models-and-databases), [handlers](./handlers-and-http), and [templates](./templates)
 * **Reference pages** provide a curated technical reference of the framework APIs
-* **How-to guides** document how to solve common problems whem working with the framework.
+* **How-to guides** document how to solve common problems when working with the framework.
 Those can cover things like deployments, app development, etc

-Additionally, an automatically-generated [API reference](pathname:///api/index.html) is also available in order to dig into Marten's internals.
+Additionally, an automatically-generated [API reference](pathname:///api/index.html) is also available to dig into Marten's internals.